‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Client service centers, field engineers, and other technicians supporting critical infrastructure, as well as manufacturers and supply chain vendors that provide hardware and software, and information technology equipment (to include microelectronics and semiconductors) for critical infrastructure

-- Workers responding to cyber incidents involving critical infrastructure, including medical facilities, SLTT governments and federal facilities, energy and utilities, and banks and financial institutions, and other critical infrastructure categories and personnel
+- Workers responding to cyber incidents involving critical infrastructure, including medical facilities, state, local, tribal and territorial governments and federal facilities, energy and utilities, and banks and financial institutions, and other critical infrastructure categories and personnel

 - Workers supporting the provision of essential global, national and local infrastructure for computing services (incl. cloud computing services), business infrastructure, web-based services, and critical manufacturing